arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

   another function, `bool -> string`.
 - If you use the native function application to apply `f` to `42`, you get `fb: bool -> string` back.
-- Now, thare's nothing special in that `bool -> string` function: it is just another function.
+- Now, thare's nothing special in that `bool -> string` returned
+  value: it is just another function.
 So, you can keep using the F# native function application to pass it the next argument, a `true` value, which finally gets you back a `string`.

 It's easy to see how this does not stop with 2-parameter functions.
 Here's a test for a 3-parameter function: